- What causes ringworm in kids?

 - The itching intensifies as the rash increases in size and becomes embossed in a ring-like pattern.

 - You will notice hair loss at the spot of the ringworm.
-If there are several ringworms on the head, then you will see multiple circular bald spots on the scalp.
+If there are several ringworms on the head, then you will see multiple circular bald areas on the scalp.

 - The child might also have cracks on the scalp.
 Sometimes intense itching can cause cracks to break and get infected.